Los Angeles Sexual Abuse Attorney

 Second, there is the matter of legal responsibility.
 Morally, abusers are definitely responsible for their own conduct.
 But legally, the organization which employed or otherwise sponsored the abuser may be responsible.
 Some common theories include:

 - Negligent Hiring: This theory is especially common in volunteer-driven organizations, like churches, schools, and scouts.
 Many times, these organizations recruit volunteers and do not ask too many questions about their background.

 - Negligent Supervision: Some organizations know there is a problem, yet they refuse to respond properly.
 Many times, instead of approaching the problem head-on, they quietly transfer the abuser to another department or location.
 If organizations fail to deal with abuse, we hold them accountable.

 Damages in a sexual abuse claim usually include compensation for economic losses, such as emotional therapy, and non-economic losses, such as pain and suffering.
 More importantly, your damage claim brings misconduct out into the open.
 The victim receives closure, and future victims are protected.

 Sexual abuse victims in California have more legal options than ever before.
 For a free consultation with an experienced Los Angeles sexual abuse attorney, contact the Law Offices of Eslamboly Hakim.
 We do not charge upfront legal fees in injury matters.

 Contact the Law Offices of Eslamboly Hakim

-If you or a loved one was a victim of sexual abuse contact a sexual abuse attorney to help you.
+If you or a loved one was a victim of sexual abuse contact a Sexual Assault Defense Lawyer to help you.
 Schedule a free initial consultation with an experienced lawyer.
 Contact the Law Offices of Eslamboly Hakim in Los Angeles County.
 Call 800-LAW-TALK (529-8255) or contact us online.

 Photo Credit: Milliped / CC BY (https://creativecommons.org/licenses/by/3.0)